-The CSF automatic longline concession holders must abide by the Threat Abatement Plan 2018 for the incidental catch (or bycatch) of seabirds during oceanic longline fishing operations (TAP).
-A copy of the TAP can be found on the Australian Antarctic Division website at https://www.antarctica.gov.au/about-antarctica/environment/plants-and-animals/threat-abatement-planseabirds/.
+The CSF automatic longline permit holders must abide by the Threat Abatement Plan 2018 for the incidental catch (or bycatch) of seabirds during oceanic longline fishing operations (TAP).
+A copy of the TAP can be found on the Australian Antarctic Division website at www.antarctica.gov.au/about-antarctica/environment/plants-and-animals/threat-abatement-plan-seabirds/.